Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 Pick family friendly hotels or holiday parks.
 This will ensure there are plenty of things to keep the whole family entertained and some will offer kids clubs or crèches.

 Save money on attractions by getting family tickets to places like theme parks and zoos.
-Check out Park Tickets for some great savings.

 Visit museums, beaches and national parks with the kids.
 They will have a great time exploring and many are completely free!